Independence (mathematical logic)

-In mathematical logic, independence is the unprovability of a sentence from other sentences.
+In mathematical logic, independence is the unprovability of some specific sentence from some specific set of other sentences.
+The sentences in this set are referred to as "axioms".

 A sentence σ is independent of a given first-order theory T if T neither proves nor refutes σ; that is, it is impossible to prove σ from T, and it is also impossible to prove from T that σ is false.
-Sometimes, σ is said (synonymously) to be undecidable from T; this is not the same meaning of "decidability" as in a decision problem.
+Sometimes, σ is said (synonymously) to be undecidable from T. (This concept is unrelated to the idea of "decidability" as in a decision problem.)

-A theory T is independent if each axiom in T is not provable from the remaining axioms in T. A theory for which there is an independent set of axioms is independently axiomatizable.
+A theory T is independent if no axiom in T is provable from the remaining axioms in T. A theory for which there is an independent set of axioms is independently axiomatizable.

 Usage note

 Some authors say that σ is independent of T when T simply cannot prove σ, and do not necessarily assert by this that T cannot refute σ.
 These authors will sometimes say "σ is independent of and consistent with T" to indicate that T can neither prove nor refute σ.